 No Claims Bonus on Two Cars?Last modified:

-Can you apply a no claims bonus to two cars? – the short answer is no.
+Can you use a no claims bonus to two cars/vehicles?

 No claims bonuses only apply to one car.
 When you take out a vehicle insurance policy it is not yourself you are insuring, it’s the specific vehicle.
 Your no claims bonus reflects that you have been a claim-free driver of that vehicle.
 However, since it is also a reflection of your driving, it is possible to transfer your NCB from one vehicle to another.